baskargroup/GRATEv2/README.md

         -	Place generated masks in the correct groundTruth location.
         -	Use bayesianOpt.py or manual evaluation to measure performance on annotated data.

-## Thresholds and Batch Sizes in Bayesian Optimization
--	When using Bayesian optimization with incremental dataset additions, the batch size influences how frequently and significantly the Wasserstein distance (or other metrics) changes.
--	Larger batch sizes may produce more pronounced distribution shifts, potentially requiring a higher threshold, while smaller batch sizes update incrementally and might justify a lower threshold for stopping criteria.

 ## Customization
 1. Loss Function